eledelaf/Project-Master-Final-/README.md

 6.
    - Make the code work for a large data set, since now it works for just one URL we want to use bucles, and threads to iterate the process (TO DO)
    - Instead of importing the URLS_clean to mongoDB I am going to create a new python file that takes the csv file from my computer and creates a new csv file with the article written on it (scrapple_to_csv.py)
+   - In the scrape_to_csv file I took the information form URLS_clean and created the csv file with the columns i needed and added "time scrapped" and "text" that are empty at the moment.
+   - Use the TEXTS.csv file and filled out